Kyle Pierce (politician)

 Kyle Pierce is an American politician serving as a member of the Indiana House of Representatives from the 36th district.
 He assumed office on November 22, 2022.

 Career

 Pierce earned a bachelor's degree from Ball State University in political science and a Juris Doctor from Indiana University.
 Pierce defeated Terri Austin, who was seeking her eleventh term, in the 2022 Indiana House of Representatives election.
+He defeated Thonja Nicholson in the 2024 general election by 59-41%.

+Pierce serves as the vice chair of the Financial Institutions committee, and serves on the Elections and Apportionment committee and Environmental Affairs committee.